“Jesus commanded us to love one another, and he listed no exceptions.”

 - Bishop Clifton Daniel, 3rd, of the Diocese of Pennsylvania, which includes Philadelphia

 - Bishop Robert R. Gepert, of the Diocese of Central Pennsylvania, which includes Harrisburg

 - Bishop Dorsey W. M. McConnell, of the Diocese of Pittsburgh

 - Bishop Sean Rowe, who serves both the Diocese of Northwestern Pennsylvania, which includes Erie, and the Diocese of Bethlehem, which includes the northeastern quarter of the state

 “As bishops of the Episcopal Church and citizens of the Commonwealth of Pennsylvania, we urge the state legislature to pass the Pennsylvania Non-Discrimination Act (HB/SB 300).

-"The proposed law would prohibit discrimination against lesbian, gay, bisexual and transgender people in employment, housing, and public accommodations such as hotel lodgings or restaurant service.
-It would also preserve existing protections that insure faith communities have sole discretion in determining whom to hire and whom to include in their religious rituals.
+“The proposed law would prohibit discrimination against lesbian, gay, bisexual and transgender people in employment, housing, and public accommodations such as hotel lodgings or restaurant service.
+It would also preserve existing protections that ensure faith communities have sole discretion in determining whom to hire and whom to include in their religious rituals.